 This is now the top of the weaving.
 The knot and extra string are on the back of the cardboard loom.

 You will notice that there’s one empty slit left because there’s seven strings and eight slits.
-Don't worry, that is the way it’s supposed to be.
+This is on purpose, don't worry.

 Now we will begin the weaving or braiding, whichever you want to call it.
 This is where the magic begins!

 Turn the loom so that the empty slit is in front of you again.
-This kind of turns the cardboard loom in a clockwise directions for a right handed person.
+This turns the cardboard loom in a clockwise directions for a right handed person.

 Now again, hold the loom in your left hand, empty slit in front of you.
 With your right hand count up three threads.

-And that’s all there is to the weaving pattern.
+And that’s all there is to the weaving pattern!
+Repeat counting and turning to continue the weave.

-It doesn’t take very long for you to start noticing a half inch, an inch, 2 inches of bracelet forming underneath the loom!
+Continue weaving and turning in the same pattern, tugging the bracelet through the loom every several weaves.
+It doesn’t take long for you to start noticing a half inch, an inch, 2 inches of bracelet forming underneath the loom!

-Continue your weaving pattern until the length of the bracelet underneath the loom is the length that you would like.
-It needs to be long enough to go around your wrist or your friends wrist of course.
+Watch the length of the bracelet grow until it is the length that you would like.
+The bracelet needs to be long enough to go around your wrist or your friends' wrist of course.

-When the desired length is accomplished, it’s time to take it off the loom and tie it off.
+Once you've reached the desired length, it's time to tie it off.

 Tie Closure

-If you would like to use the thread ends to tie your bracelet, you can leave 2-3 inches of thread on the end of the bracelet and cut off the rest.
+To use the thread ends to tie a knot in your bracelet, leave 2-3 inches of thread on the end of the bracelet and cut off the rest.

 Knot Closure